jamessolomon03/4610-LibraryModel/README.md

 Within the Employees table, we are tracking each employee’s name, position, email, salary, branchID, as their supervisor through a recursive one-to-many relationship that self-references the employeeID as a foreign key called supervisorID.
 This supervisorID can be NULL as the head of the library system would not have a supervisor.

 The LibraryUsers table holds membership details for each user, such as the start and end dates of their membership, their membership status (i.e. active or inactive), and the branch they are associated with.
-In our model, we are assuming that each user can only be a member of one specific branch, and this is tracked through a one-to-many relationship with Branches through the branchID foreign key.
+In our model we are assuming that each user can only be a member of one specific branch, and this is tracked through a one-to-many relationship with Branches through the branchID foreign key.

 Additionally, we can track transactions such as fines, donations, book purchases, etc. in the Transactions table, recording the amount, type of transaction, and the user involved through a one-to-many relationship with LibraryUsers with userCardNumber as the foreign key.

 Most importantly, and central to the library business, is the user’s ability to borrow books, which is tracked by the Checkouts table.
 This associative entity connects LibraryUsers and Books while also recording checkout date, due date, and return date.
 The foreign keys of bookID and userCardNumber form a composite primary key with the addition of checkoutDate.
-This composite primary key, and specifically the checkoutDate in DATETIME format, allows users to check out the same book multiple times and even permits the rare case of checking a book out, returning it, and then checking it out again all on the same day.
+This composite primary key, and specifically the checkoutDate in DATETIME format, allows users to check out the same book multiple times and even permits the rare case of checking a book out, returning it, and then checking it out again all in the same day.

 Lastly, each branch hosts events, and the Events table tracks the event title, date, location, any associated author, and the branchID through the foreign key created by the one-to-many relationship between Events and Branches.
 We are assuming in our model that if there is an author at these events, they’re the only one.
 We made this assumption with the idea that events are usually book signings or readings where the focus would be on one author.
 However, we also have events such as book club meetings that do not have an author involved, meaning the author column would be NULL in these instances.